sabegg2/deep-learning-challenge/Analysis/Analysis.md

 The initial optimization model used five hidden layers with a number of neurons between 1 and 80 (first layer) and 1 and 40 (other layers) and activation function choice of either relu or tanh, and 20 epochs.

-Various attempts were made to better the accuracy of the initial optimised model.
+Various attempts were made to better the accuracy of the initial optimized model.
 These attempts included combinations of the following: adding a learning rate choice, including dropout layers to reduce overfitting, adding L2 regularization to the dense layers to help prevent overfitting, adding more neurons to a hidden layer, adding more hidden layers, using different activation functions for the hidden layers, adding more epochs to the training regimen, adding early stopping to stop training when the validation loss does not improve, dropping more or fewer columns, creating more bins for rare occurrences in columns, increasing or decreasing the number of values for each bin.

 Interestingly, most of these modifications did not give improvement over the initial optimization model.
 The one modification that did result in increasing the accuracy above 75% was adding the `NAME` column back into the model.
-A possible explaination is that this reduces some of the "noise" in the oversampled data and allows the algorithm to further classify the data.
+A possible explanation is that this reduces some of the "noise" in the oversampled data and allows the algorithm to further classify the data.

 After adding the `NAME` column back into the model, the automatically optimized neural network trained model from the keras tuner method achieved 80% prediction accuracy with a 47% loss.
 This model used a tanh activation function with input node of 56 neurons and 5 hidden layers at a 16, 11, 16, 16, 21 neurons split and 20 training epochs, and a sigmoid output activation function.
 This model performed better than the non-automized model.
 Keeping the `NAME` column was crucial in achieving and and going beyond the target.
 This shows the importance of the shape of datasets before you preprocess it.